ShadowChaser/Car_Price_Prediction/README.md

 # Procfile -> Used Gunicorn to run the API
 # requirement.txt-> All the packages need to run the Code
 # car data.csv-> Data file
+# This App is deployed using Heroku
+# Use this link to try the APP